MBridge

-Currently five entities are jointly developing mBridge.
-They include the Hong Kong Monetary Authority, the Bank of Thailand, the Central Bank of the United Arab Emirates, the Digital Currency Research Institute of the People's Bank of China, and the BIS Innovation Hub Hong Kong Centre.
-The Saudi Central Bank joined in June 2024.
+Currently four entities are jointly developing mBridge.
+They are the Hong Kong Monetary Authority, the Bank of Thailand, the Central Bank of the United Arab Emirates, and the Digital Currency Research Institute of the People's Bank of China.
+The Bank for International Settlements Hong Kong Centre ended its involvement in 2024, while the Saudi Central Bank left the project in 2026, both under pressure from the Trump administration.

 Development

 A pilot involving real corporate transactions was conducted on the platform among participating central banks, selected commercial banks, and their customers in four jurisdictions.
 The project focused on developing hypothetical use cases in the Greater Bay Area as a way to demonstrate the technology and operational improvements that mBridge can offer.

-In September 2021, the Bank for International Settlements, in collaboration with Thailand, Hong Kong, China, and the UAE, published a report regarding the second phase of the mBridge project, aiming to establish a system involving multiple CBDCs to enable faster, more cost-effective, and efficient methods for conducting cross-border transfers and foreign exchange operations.
+In September 2021, the Bank for International Settlements (BIS), in collaboration with Thailand, Hong Kong, China, and the UAE, published a report regarding the second phase of the mBridge project, aiming to establish a system involving multiple CBDCs to enable faster, more cost-effective, and efficient methods for conducting cross-border transfers and foreign exchange operations.

 The HKMA expressed the intent to collaboratively launch a minimum viable product in 2024, with the effort built on the G20's focus on exploring new technologies to provide more cost-effective and secure real-time cross-border payments and settlements.

-In October 2024, BIS was reported to be considering shutting down the pilot mBridge platform, as the 16th BRICS summit had discussed the creation of a BRICS Bridge, based on the mBridge technology.
+In October 2024, BIS was reported to be considering shutting down the pilot mBridge platform, as the 16th BRICS summit had discussed the creation of a "BRICS Bridge," based on the mBridge technology.
 Such a system would allow BRICS countries to become partly independent of the US-supervised financial system and restrictions to SWIFT, which is subject to US pressure, and thus partly evade the US financial sanctions system.
 Chinese regulators have since directed banks to use mBridge and it has been used by firms operating in Xinjiang to avoid U.S. sanctions related to the persecution of Uyghurs in China.
+BIS left the project following the "BRICS Bridge" proposal.